bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 The resulting collision reconciliation state takes a full order process timer cycle to resolve, so unlucky subpixel placement of the worker can seriously impact mining efficiency.

+### `Unit_Busy`

+If a bot tries to send a mining command exactly latency frames after the previous command, BWAPI will fail to send the command with the error `Unit_Busy`.
+I'm not sure if this is an actual engine limitation or a quirk of BWAPI, but this needs to be taken into consideration when doing any optimizations.

 ## Start of gathering - no worker currently mining patch

 When the patch is free, we ideally want the approaching worker's order process timer to reach 0 on the exact frame it arrives at the patch, while of course ensuring the worker arrives at the patch as early as possible.